(2002) Jack Cohen and Ian Stewart, Ebury Press, £17.99, hdbk, xiii + 369 pp, ISBN 0-09-187927-2

 So, do the authors deliver?
 What does a technology wielding, extraterrestrial look like?
 The answer to the latter is not like Speilberg's ET, of that the authors are emphatic (as am I).
 The answer to the former, is that the authors do, and do not, deliver.
 They do not define how an extraterrestrial will look, rather they explain the sort of thought processes you need for you to determine yourself what 'ET' might really look like.
 This is no cheat.
 It is more like teaching a person to fish rather than showing them a pile of fish.
-Having said that, there is much the authors throw up with which to disagree, and indeed I most certainly do.
+Having said that, there is much the authors throw up with which to both agree and (more fun) disagree.
+(Science is about falsification: challenging hypothesis with alternates and observation/experimentation.)
 The journey they take us on is fascinating although some of their logic is, shall we say, open to interpretation.
 But this too is acceptable and the authors cannot complain; for if one is trying to teach people to think for themselves then one can't be surprised if people actually do.
 While Evolving the Alien is not my most treasured exobiology text on the bookshelf, it is certainly a most welcome addition to it.
-And if you have ever wondered - and SF enthusiasts surely have a developed sense of wonder - then I commend this book to you.
+And if you have ever wondered - and SF enthusiasts surely have a developed sense of wonder ('sensawunda') - then I commend this book to you.

 A version of this review appeared in the September 2002 edition of Biologist.